semanticClimate/semanticclimate-community-article/README.md

   - UNESCO: OER, Open Science, what's next
   - UN IPCC Publishing
   - The role of research libraries: Copyright and the criminalisation of reading
-- Evaluating our community practice and outomes (600 words)
+- Evaluating our community practice, outcomes, learning (600 words)
 - Definitions
 - Misc
   - S.R.
 Ranganathan and 19C/20C to 21C knowledge systems